Climbing & Bouldering

 Bouldering Night Out (BNO) is a monthly event that Southern Adventures hosts at our bouldering cave the last Thursday of each month during the semester.
 Each BNO has a different theme and we strongly encourage individuals to dress to the theme (we usually have a best-dressed prize)!
-This event is open to all ranges of experience, weather you are an experienced climber or a first timer this event is fun for everyone.
-Prizes are raffled and food is served at each BNO, but you must be participating in the event to get the goods.
-No sign up is needed for BNO, just show up at 7:00 the last Thursday each month for a great time at the bouldering cave.
+This event is open to all ranges of experience, whether you are an experienced climber or a first timer this event is fun for everyone.
+Prizes are raffled at each BNO, but you must be participating in the event to get the goods.
+No sign up is needed for BNO, just show up to participate anytime between 4-9pm the last Thursday each month for a great time at the bouldering cave.

 Men’s or Women’s:

 Our climbing clinics consist of free climbing programs geared to help prepare you for leading a safe, ethical, and enjoyable rock climbing trips.
 We highly recommend participation in other areas of the Outdoor Leadership program to supplement the climbing skills that can be utilized through this program.
 Register for these free clinics here (please note that you must be registered to attend the clinic).
 All Clinics will be held in the Southern Adventures Center at the Recreation Activities Center unless otherwise noted.

 Open High Challenge Course

 These free programs are designed to give Georgia Southern students the ability to participate on a high challenge course without having to organize a group.
 There are several open high challenge courses during the semester.
 Pre-registration is highly recommended to ensure a spot on the course.
 Walk-up registration may be possible, but will not guarantee your enrollment.
 You can pre-register by stopping by the Southern Adventures Center during our open hours or by calling 912-478-7227.

 Visit the Open Challenge Course Page for more information!